General Information

 Biography

 Berin F. Gür received a Bachelor of Architecture in 1989, a Master of Architecture in 1991, and a Ph.D. in Architecture in 1999 from the Department of Architecture at the Middle East Technical University (METU).
-In the same department, she worked as a research assistant between 1992-1995 and as an instructor between 1995-2002.
-She became an assistant professor in 2002, an associate professor in 2010, and a professor in 2015.
-She was given a one-year scholarship for postdoctoral research from the Scholarships Foundation of Greece (IKY) and completed her postdoctoral research in 2001 at the National Technical University of Athens.
-She has taught architectural design since 1992 and teaches classes on the spatial and formal analysis of buildings and their theory, reading architectural precedents and topics in contemporary architecture.
-She has various publications in international and national journals and books on the processes of architectural design and urban design, architectural design education, architectural criticism, ideologies and architecture, and the production of urban space.
-She was the head of the TEDU Department of Architecture between 2013-2019 and worked as the Vice Dean between 2019-2021.
+In the same department, she worked as a research assistant from 1992 to 1995 and as an instructor from 1995 to 2002.
+She became an assistant professor in 2002, an associate professor in 2010 (METU), and a professor in 2015 (TEDU).
+She was awarded a one-year postdoctoral scholarship from the Scholarships Foundation of Greece (IKY) and completed her postdoctoral research in 2001 at the National Technical University of Athens.
+She has taught architectural design since 1992 and teaches classes on the spatial and formal analysis of buildings and their theory, on reading architectural precedents and topics in contemporary architecture, and on analytical reading of scholarly texts.
+She has published in international and national journals and books on architectural design and urban design, architectural design education, architectural criticism, ideologies and architecture, and the production of urban space.
+She served as the head of the TEDU Department of Architecture from 2013 to 2019 and as Vice Dean from 2019 to 2021.

 Contact